cerse/2018-11-21-ECA/README.md

 Edinburgh College of Art hosts the second meeting of the Edinburgh RSE Community.

 ## Purpose
-Our primary goal is to invite anyone active or interested in the area of research software to bootstrap and participate in a local community of practice.
+Our primary goal is to invite anyone in the Edinburgh area, active or interested in the area of research software, to bootstrap and participate in a local community of practice.
 Coffee and cake will be provided, with ample time for comunity-building discussion.

 ## Venue, Date, Time
 West Court, [ECA Main Building](https://www.google.co.uk/maps/place/ECA+Main+Building,+Edinburgh)